 Plasma Skin Tightening is a non surgical cosmetic enhancement designed to shrink the skin using a sterile, disposable probe.

 Fibroblasts are the collagen producing cells in the skin.
 Fibroblast treatment is performed with a device called a plasma pen, which is used to produce plasma waves.
-The waves are directed as tiny light spots along the wrinkle lines.
-The tip of the pen never touches the skin (and the needle like attachment is a sterile, disposable, one-time use product).
+The waves are directed as tiny spots along the wrinkle lines or area to be tightened.
+The tip of the pen never touches the skin and is a sterile, disposable, one-time use product.

 The pen is held above the skin and a tiny plasma arc connects the tip of the device to the surface of the skin.
 Using plasma waves, the old collagen is removed by sublimation (evaporation), and fibroblasts are stimulated to produce new collagen.
 The targeted skin contracts and is essentially eliminated without any cutting, which results in the tightening and shrinking of the targeted skin.